 - Apartheid Museum – Excellent museum but quite 'text' heavy with few objects.
 If you want to do it justice you need a good 3 hours. www.apartheidmuseum.org R75 entrance adults and R60 for children and senior citizens.

-MuseumAfrica, run by the City is underfunded, mismanaged and is frankly a disgrace; the Sci-Bono Discovery Centre at the old Electric Workshop is a great museum for older children and young adults; Anglo-Gold Ashanti’s excellent adaptive re-use of the Turbine Hall is an amazing building well worth a visit.
-SAB World of Beer is also in Newtown.
+- SAB World of Beer Museum.
+Interesting private museum of the world’s biggest brewers.
+Nearby is MuseumAfrica, run by the City is underfunded, mismanaged and is frankly a disgrace; the Sci-Bono Discovery Centre at the old Electric Workshop is a great museum for older children and young adults; Anglo-Gold Ashanti’s excellent adaptive re-use of the Turbine Hall is an amazing building well worth a visit.

 - Main St Walks offer general walking tours of the inner city (usually Tuesdays and Thursdays) and Maboneng precinct (Thursdays, Fridays and Saturdays) Check www.mainstreetwalks.co.za/tours for more details.
 There are shuttle buses from the Red City Bus stop at the Carlton Centre over week-ends